Recurse-ML/rml/README.md

 # rml

 Find bugs in code.

-At a high-level, using `rml` looks like:
-1. Change a file.
-2. Run `rml changed/file.py`.
-3. Fix bugs identified by `rml`, repeat.
+Using `rml` is as simple as changing a file, and running `rml <filename>`.
+`rml` will analyze your changes for bugs and report them, if it has found any.

 # Getting Started

 ## Installation

-If you just want to use `rml` you can install by running:
+If you just want to use `rml` you can install it by running:

 ```bash
 curl install.recurse.ml | sh